Communities and Justice

 Role requirements

-• current driver’s licence and willingness to drive within NSW.
+• Current driver’s licence and willingness to drive within NSW.

 Different types of Client Service Officers